CyberBelligerent/ARCTIC-Shard/README.md

 Creating a new provider connector can be tedious and time-consuming.
 It is recommended to know the providers Library/API before moving on.

 ### Defining the Provider
-First Step, is to create a class that extends <b>ShardProviderTmpl</b> and type the Client being provider.
+First Step, is to create a class that extends <b>ShardProviderTmpl</b> and type the Client being provided.

 <b>Example</b>
 ```java